“Rastaman vibration, yeah (positive)”

 The vegetables in this particular recipe are slanted toward an Italian style salad.
 I tend to look at this as a starting point.
 This is another of what I call “What’s In The Box” recipes.
 Whatever is in the fridge that will work marinating in the dressing can go into this salad.
 Have broccoli?
 Add it.
 Leftover roasted asparagus?
 Sure.
 Carrots?
 Why not.
 Fennel?
 Definitely!
 Beets?
 NO NO NO – NEVER EVER BEETS!
 The vegetable rule is whatever works as long as it is NOT BEETS!

 I choose a simple red wine vinaigrette for dressing.
 I’m not looking for a major flavor punch from the dressing, just a little boost.
 I don’t want anything heavily acid or creamy as they tend to make the end results mushy.
 Basically, any light vinaigrette based dressing will work.
 I’ve even used bottled Greek dressing when I was feeling particularly lazy.

 One note: while this can easily be ready to eat in 30 minutes, it gets better the longer everything gets to rest in the dressing.
 I generally make this during a Sunday meal prep to have on Monday.
-Finish with gorgonzola or fresh mozzarella, a bit of sea salt, and some Aleppo pepper.
+Finish with fresh mozzarella, a bit of sea salt, and some Aleppo pepper if you want.
 I’ve also been known to eat this served over a bed of fresh baby spinach.